Nordica 16

-The Nordica 16 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+It is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a transom-hung rudder and a fixed long keel.
 It displaces 925 lb and carries 430 lb of ballast.

 The boat has a draft of 1.83 ft with the standard full-length keel.

 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The boat has a PHRF racing average handicap of 390.
 It has a hull speed of 5.01 kn.